PhD in New Zealand

 New Zealand universities offer PhD (Doctor of Philosophy) education in a wide range of subjects.
 A PhD course in New Zealand means 3–4 years of full-time study, and the student is required to prepare a substantial thesis under pedagogical supervision.
 Before the degree is awarded, the candidate’s knowledge is tested through a verbal examination of the thesis.

-Why Study PhD in New Zealand?
+Why get your PhD in New Zealand?

-Requirements for admission to PhD in New Zealand
+Admission requirements for universities in New Zealand

 The basic requirements to get admission in PhD in New Zealand Universities include: